 Patent Asset Index™, our proprietary and patented patent quality metric, is used to evaluate overall portfolio strength or quality.
 A portfolio’s Patent Asset Index™ is calculated by using two other proprietary metrics Technology Relevance™ and Market Coverage™ – each respectively measuring the quality of the technology protected by the patent and the overall size of the global markets protected by the patent.
 These two indicators are combined to arrive at a measure we named Competitive Impact™ of a patent which measures the average quality of the patent.
 Patent Asset Index™ is simply a summation of the Competitive Impact™ of all the patents in a portfolio and indicates the overall strength of the portfolio in comparison to other portfolios.
 For a more comprehensive and detailed explanation of the concepts of Patent Asset Index, Technology Relevance, Market Coverage and Competitive Impact and to learn how these metrics are adjusted for uniformity and accuracy, please click here.

-Click here to register for our upcoming webinar on the technological field 'e-Mobility'
+Click here to watch our recent webinar on

 e-Mobility developers ranked according to Patent Asset Index™